The Shepherd's Discovery

 3. Reflect on the Scripture:

-After the angels had worshiped God, they left and went to heaven.
+After the angels had worshiped God, they returned to heaven.
 The shepherds were compelled to go and see what they had been told.
 Verse 16 says they “hurried” to Mary and Joseph.
 This is the same word used to describe Mary’s journey to meet Elizabeth after her encounter with Gabriel (1:39).
-The sense of urgency, after their respective encounters, was evident in both accounts.
+The sense of urgency after their respective conversations is evident in both accounts.

-What the Shepherds saw in Bethlehem, confirmed what they had been told by the angel (2:12).
-After this visual confirmation, they made known what had been announced to them by the angels.
-Those who heard their message were “amazed.”
-This response of “amazement” is a theme Luke presents throughout his Gospel.
-It seems to be the “natural” response by those who come in contact with Jesus, the Messiah.
+What the Shepherds saw in Bethlehem confirmed what they had been told by the angel (2:12).
+After this visual confirmation, they made known what had been announced by the angel.
+Those who heard their message were "amazed."
+This response of amazement is a theme Luke presents throughout his Gospel.
+It seems to be the "natural" response of those who encounter Jesus the Messiah.

 Other passages we find this concept early in Luke's Gospel include